A full range of natural movement is what your body should be able to do. Your full potential. Not what you are currently able to do.

 Little by little, releasing the physical restrictions, pains and tension by working with the right muscles.

 There are clues about what the body is capable of everywhere.

 From Pilates exercises, the asanas of yoga, the movements of tai chi, ballet and other forms of dancing, the list goes on.

-Keep moving (even if it's just wiggling your toes whilst sitting on the sofa) and breathing with your Base-Line.
-Little by little progress is made.
+Keep moving (even if it's just wiggling your toes whilst sitting on the sofa) and breathing with your Base-Line to build the connection between body and mind.

 You can only do something when your body is able to, so don't force anything.